tanoManzo/notes/nih/NCBI/DNABERT pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome 1.md

 ### DNABERT-TF accurately identifies transcription factor binding sites

 NextGen sequencing (NGS) technologies have facilitated genomewide identification of gene regulatory regions in an unprecedented way and unveiled the complexity of gene regulation.
-An important step in the analyses of in vivo genome-wide binding interaction data is prediction of [[TFBS]] in the target cis-regulatory regions and curation of the resulting TF binding profiles.
+An important step in the analyses of in vivo genome-wide binding interaction data is prediction of [[TFBS 1]] in the target cis-regulatory regions and curation of the resulting TF binding profiles.

 We thus fine-tuned DNABERT-TF model to predict TFBSs in the ChIP-seq enriched regions, using 690 TF ChIP-seq uniform peak profiles from ENCODE database (Dunham et al., 2012) and compared with wellknown and previous published TFBS prediction tools, including DeepBind(Alipanahi et al., 2015), DeepSEA(Zhou and Troyanskaya, 2015), Basset (Kelley et al., 2016), DeepSite(Zhang et al., 2020), DanQ(Quang and Xie, 2016) and DESSO (Khamis et al., 2018).